One hundred tests. One sealed roll

 Read

-Result begins to show within minutes.
+The result appears within minutes.
 Read by eye, handheld reader, or kiosk.

 Three modes of use.